Coronavirus (COVID-19) Healthcare

 Medical Services: What is covered?

-Many health plans, including Medi-Cal plans, are waiving the cost of all medically necessary COVID-19 screening and testing.
+Many health plans, including Medi-Cal plans, are waiving the cost of all medically necessary OVID-19 screening and testing.

 Vendor Services: Will I continue to receive my services and how?